Punchestown Gold Cup Preview: Tips, Betting Offers and Odds, 6.05 at Punchestown, 1 May 2019

 The lead amongst the jockeys is shared by two of the biggest names amongst modern riders.
 Ruby Walsh rode the winner here five times between 1999 and 2014, including twice aboard the Grand National winner Neptune Collonges.
 Barry Geraghty matched Walsh’s total of five when coming home in front aboard Carlingford Lough in 2016.

 No trainer has really established a run of dominance here.
-Paul Nicholls and Mouse Morris have each taken the prize twice, but they sit one behind Irish supremo Willie Mullins, who took this with the hugely popular Florida Pearl (2002), Sir Des Champs (2013) and Boston Bob (2014).
+Paul Nicholls and Mouse Morris have each taken the prize twice, but they sit two behind Irish supremo Willie Mullins, who took this with the hugely popular Florida Pearl (2002), Sir Des Champs (2013), Boston Bob (2014) and Bellshill (2018).